DPDK/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 * ``--stat-lcore``: optional, run CPU load stats collector on the specified lcore.

+* ``--parse-ptype:`` optional, set to use software to analyze packet type.
+  Without this option, hardware will check the packet type.

 The parameters of the ``--rx`` and ``--tx`` options are: